When diagnosed with heart failure, Rob Obey learned several coping strategies. Here's how he uses them during difficult times.

-Having said that, I think when you live in poor health for as long as I have, you learn to take it in your stride - most of the time.
+Having said that, I think when you have lived with poor health for as long as I have, you learn to take it in your stride - most of the time.

 I’m not going to lie.
-When the virus first took hold in the UK, and we were ordered to stay at home, I did have the odd wobble and freaked out a little bit.
+When the COVID-19 virus first took hold in the UK, and we were ordered to stay home, I had the odd wobble and freaked out a little bit.

 When I say freaked out, I mean I was terrified!

-Not for me, but for Bridget, my sons, and our elderly parents.
-I wasn't ready mentally to deal with what potentially could happen to them.
+Not for me; for Bridget, my sons, and our elderly parents.
+I wasn't ready to deal with what could potentially happen to them.

 But I was able to calm myself down by thinking it through.
 This is a technique I learned after being diagnosed with heart failure.